Migas taierii: Distribution and habitat

 This species is only known from Taieri Mouth in Otago, New Zealand.
 They live in sandy banks in burrows above the high tide.

 Life history

 The eggs have been recorded from November to March.
 The number of eggs in a burrow varies somewhat, but has been recorded up to 157 eggs.
 The amount of time it takes eggs to hatch has been recorded at five weeks in one record.
 Roughly a month after hatching, the spiderlings leave the mothers burrow and dig their own.
-The spiders burrows are known to be around 8.9cm in length.
+The spiders burrows are known to be around 8.9 cm in length.

 Conservation status and threats

 Under the New Zealand Threat Classification System, this species is listed as "Nationally Endangered" with the qualifiers of "Climate Impact", "Data Poor: Size", "Data Poor: Trend" and "One Location".
 This species is particularly vulnerable as its only known population is estimated to be around 300 individuals.
 Their only known population is located in an area that is prone to erosion, further threatening this species.